Areas of Specialty

 Dr. Tilghman’s Team:

-Jarron Tilghman, M.D. is an interventional physiatrist who is board certified in Physical Medicine and Rehabilitation and Performing Arts Medicine.
+Jarron Tilghman, M.D. is an Interventional Physiatrist who is double board-certified in Physical Medicine and Pain Medcine.
+Dr. Tilghman is certified in both Performing Arts Medicine and Independent Medical Examination.
 He is fellowship trained in interventional pain medicine and specializes in the non-operative care of spine conditions, performing arts injuries and general musculoskeletal disorders.

-In his spare time, Dr. Tilghman enjoys cutting hair, songwriting, music production, coaching youth basketball, cooking and spending time with his family.
+In his spare time, Dr. Tilghman enjoys being a barber, songwriting, music production, coaching youth basketball, cooking and spending time with his family.